sesh/fitlek/README.md

 It's called `FITlek` because the original intention was to create a `.fit` file that you could upload directly to your watch.
 That might still happen but going directly to Garmin is working for me right now..

+---

+If you just want to give this a go, check out [Run Randomly](https://runrandomly.com)!
+That's a hosted version of this script with support for downloading FIT files and syncing to [Intervals](https://intervals.icu).

+---

 ### Usage